 And fire alarms.

 325 degrees F, 20-22 minutes.
-It’s magic time and temperature I’ve found that cooks your chicken to juicy perfections, and fries up your batter to golden perfection.
-No burning, no rawness, no having to stand over your pot anxiously glaring at the thermometer, just perfect.
+It’s the magic time and temperature I’ve found that cooks your chicken to juicy perfection, and fries up your batter to golden perfection.
+No burning, no rawness, no having to stand over your pot anxiously glaring at the thermometer.
+Just perfect.

 Shop this Recipe

 Products from Amazon.com

 - Price: Check on Amazon

 FOR MORE GREAT RECIPES, SUBSCRIBE TO SWEET TEA & THYME!

 AND LET’S CONNECT ON SOCIAL MEDIA THROUGH MY FACEBOOK PAGE, TWITTER AND INSTAGRAM.
 I LOVE GETTING TO KNOW YOU GUYS!

 - 1 tbsp hot sauce

 - 3 springs fresh thyme

 - 3 tbsp kosher salt